 An example.
 You order a single cup of coffee.
 That would not be convenient on Florian, as our friend at the beginning realizes after having argued with the extremely calm waiter.
 But if you eat two or three tramezzini and you wash it down with half a bottle of Prosecco, then it’s possibly better to go to Florian as you pay only once for the music.

 If you order to have done just that… To be able to tell the people at home that you had a coffee on San Marco, and you chose the cheapest thing you see on the menu, which would be a coffee.
 Then chose one on the northern side.
 But again, if you want to put the check in a frame over the dinner table, and tell the story about the rip-off to friends and family, then Florian is the way to go.
 Like my father did.
 He and my mother went there in the 70s and he kept the receipt of 22.000 lire in a box al his life, as a souvenir.

 And… Florian is the oldest Cafè in Italy.
 It dates back all the way to 1720.
 That should be worth something.
 And the view is nice.
 The Square that Napoleon Bonaparte once called the Drawing room of Europe is the buzzing heart of the magical city.

 The Venice Caffè Orchestras

 The music is quite alright too.
 Frankly, I think they deserve the money, the musicians.
-Although I think most of the 12 euros go to the coffee shop owner.
+Although I think most of the 6 euro goes to the coffee shop owner.
 Still. they play from early morning until late evening, and they do it well.
 Normally a quartet or a quintet.
 Piano, Double Bass, Violin, and a Clarinet.
-Can be more even, but they can also be less.
+It can be more even, but they can also be less.